The costume shop works on hats for the toy soldiers in Babes in Toyland

 Questions?

 These policy decisions honor the preferences of the majority of our members as well as guidance from epidemiologists and other public health experts in an effort to ensure PHS not only survives but continues to thrive.
-Our community is what it is because of the compassion, generosity, and respect extended to each other by members, lead volunteers, and instructors, not just in ordinary times but in extraordinarily challenging ones: so, thank you!
+Our community is what it is because of the compassion, generosity, and respect extended to each other by members, volunteers, and instructors, not just in ordinary times but in extraordinarily challenging ones: so, thank you!

 Options for comfortable well-fitting masks